ClusterCockpit installation manual

 grow over time (if you are not removing old jobs using a retention policy).

-Our setup covering five clusters over 4 years take 50GB for the sqlite database
+Our setup covering multiple clusters over 5 years takes 75GB for the sqlite database

 Planning and initial configuration